awfrok/obsidian-plugin-bibtex-entry-view/README.md

 ### in the settings

 - put the `.bib` file in the root of the vault.
 And, in the settings of the plugin, you can choose the `.bib` file.
-- Or, make a symbolic link to the `.bib` file in the root of the vault, then you can choose it in the settings of the plugin.
+- Or, make a symbolic link to the `.bib` file in the root of the vault.
+And, you can choose it in the settings of the plugin.

 ## license